deshanudara144-ui/Udara-Deshan/README.md

-# Udara-Deshan
+### Communication Design Project – Semester 3
 # Two-Way Digital Paging System
-### Communication Design Project – Semester 3

 This project presents the design and implementation of a bidirectional digital paging system using BladeRF SDR hardware.
 The system integrates reliable RF communication, acknowledgement mechanisms, and a simple messaging-style graphical interface.